 However, dynamic websites have some drawbacks:

-- Security need to be monitored tightly, especially security upgrades; some platforms are more often vulnerable than others.
+- Security needs to be monitored tightly, especially security upgrades; some platforms are more often vulnerable than others.

-- Dynamic websites may have some problem to handle increased load.
+- Dynamic websites may have some problems handling an increased load.

-With a static website, security problems are easier: there are far less components to monitor and most of them (for example, the web server) are pretty solid and well audited.
+With a static website, security problems are easier: there are far fewer components to monitor, and most of them (for example, the web server) are pretty solid and well audited.

 A site powered by nginx can handle several thousands of new connections per second without any special tuning.
 Getting this kind of performance with a dynamic website is far more difficult.
-Scaling is also easier: add more webservers and copy the content.
-No database, no synchronisation mechanism needed.
+Scaling is also easier: add more web servers and copy the content.
+No database, no synchronization mechanism needed.